cellistigs/carcealab_videoconfig/README.md

 After successful installation, you should see the message `Successfully installed configeditor-0.0.1`.

+#### 6. Incorporating updates:

+This repository will periodically be updated with new features or bug fixes.
+If you want to be safe, please run the following before using again:

+First, pull the newest version of the repo by running the following from the top level of the directory:

+`git pull`

+Additionally, please rerun step 5, (`pip install src/`) once again from the top level directory.

 ## Using this tool (Script Mode)
 In script mode, we will use the shell to call python scripts.
 We will assume that you have a video accessible at location "videopath", and a config file accessible at location "configpath"- the style of this path will vary depending on your operating system, but be sure to use absolute paths ("/Users/home/..." as opposed to "~/").
 Once you have a video and config you want to work with and you know where they are located, move into the scripts directory: